meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC4 - Find users
 #### MSS:
-1. Library manager requests to find users by keyword.
+1. Library manager intends to find users by keyword.
 2. Library manager enters the command.
 3. MyBookshelf searches for users whose names contain any of the provided keywords.
 4. MyBookshelf returns a list of users matching at least one keyword.